ibra-mustafa/country-explorer/README.md

 # Country Explorer

-A modern web application for exploring countries around the world, featuring both grid and 3D globe visualizations, built with React and TypeScript.
+A modern web application for exploring countries around the world with a responsive and intuitive interface, built with React and TypeScript.

 ## Features

-- 🌍 Interactive 3D globe visualization
 - 📱 Responsive grid layout
 - 🔍 Real-time search and filtering
 - 🌓 Dark/light theme support